George Stephanopoulos: Early life and education

 George Stephanopoulos was born in Fall River, Massachusetts, the son of Robert George Stephanopoulos and Nickolitsa "Nikki" Gloria (née Chafos).
-His parents are of Greek descent.
-His father is a Greek Orthodox priest and dean emeritus of the Archdiocesan Cathedral of the Holy Trinity in New York City.
-His father is a retired priest at Sts.
-Constantine and Helen Greek Orthodox church in Cleveland Heights, OH.
+His parents were of Greek descent.
+His father was a Greek Orthodox priest and dean emeritus of the Archdiocesan Cathedral of the Holy Trinity in New York City.
 His mother was the director of the Greek Orthodox Archdiocese of America National News Service for many years.

 Following some time in Purchase, New York, Stephanopoulos moved to the eastern suburbs of Cleveland, Ohio, where he graduated in 1978 from Orange High School in Pepper Pike.

-In 1982, Stephanopoulos received a Bachelor of Arts degree in political science summa cum laude from Columbia University in New York and was the salutatorian of his class.
+In 1982, Stephanopoulos received a Bachelor of Arts degree (summa cum laude) with a major in political science from Columbia University in New York, and was the salutatorian of his class.
 While at Columbia, he was elected to Phi Beta Kappa his junior year and was awarded a Harry S. Truman Scholarship.
 He was also a sports broadcaster for 89.9 WKCR-FM, the university's radio station.
 As a student, he lived in Carman Hall and East Campus.

 Stephanopoulos attended Balliol College at the University of Oxford in England, as a Rhodes Scholar, earning a Master of Arts in Theology in 1984.

 Political career

 Early work

-Stephanopoulos worked in Washington, D.C., as an aide to Democratic Congressman Ed Feighan of Ohio.
+Stephanopoulos worked in Washington, D.C. as an aide to Ed Feighan of Ohio, a Democratic congressman.
 His job included drafting letters, memos, and speeches.
 His salary was reportedly $14,500 a year.
 He later became Feighan's chief of staff.

-In 1988, Stephanopoulos worked on the Michael Dukakis 1988 U.S. presidential campaign.
-He has noted that one of his attractions to this campaign was that Dukakis was a Greek-American liberal from Massachusetts.
-After this campaign, Stephanopoulos became an executive floor assistant to Dick Gephardt, U.S. House of Representatives Majority Leader; he held this position until he joined the Clinton campaign.
+In 1988, Stephanopoulos worked on the U.S. presidential campaign of Michael Dukakis.
+He noted that one of his attractions to the campaign was that Dukakis was a Greek-American liberal from Massachusetts.
+After the campaign, Stephanopoulos became an executive floor assistant to Dick Gephardt, U.S. House of Representatives Majority Leader; he held this position until he joined the Clinton campaign.